 Gibaldi, J and WS Achtert (eds), MLA Handbook for Writers of Research Papers (Modern Language Association of America, 7th ed, 2009), Available in print

-Publication manual of the American Psychological Association (6th ed, 2010) Available in print
+Publication Manual of the American Psychological Association (6th ed, 2010) Available in print only.

 Other publications to help with APA style include: